nicolasochem/tzip/proposals/tzip-12/tzip-12.md

-If registered, transfer hook MUST be invoked and operation returned by the hook invocation MUST be returned by `transfer` entry point among other operations it might create.
-Optional `data` parameter MUST be passed unaltered to the hook.
-`SENDER` MUST be passed as an `operator` parameter to any hook invocation.
+If registered, transfer hook MUST be invoked and operation returned by the hook invocation MUST be returned by `transfer` entry point among other operations it might create. `SENDER` MUST be passed as an `operator` parameter to any hook invocation.
 If invoked hook fails, the whole transfer transaction MUST fail.

 For more details on transfer hook semantics see "Transfer Hook Specification" section of this document.